CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 Please note a loop using `with_dict` to iterate over all possible hostnames.

-In case you decided to use `dns-01` verification method.
-You need access to DNS server responsible for respective domain.
-Put credentials into file `vars/czertainly.private` in format:
+In case you decide to use `dns-01` verification method.
+You need access to the DNS server responsible for the respective domain.
+Put access credentials into file `vars/czertainly.private` in the format:

 ```yaml
 server: 123.123.123.123